C4ptainCrunch/thesis/source/index.rst

 .. todo:: Insert here some text explaining that we are showing inline code as this document is in fact a big jupyter notebook that is executed.

 In this subsection, we define in multiple steps a Python :code:`Game()` class holding the state of the game and its rules.
-We will then succesively inherit from it to add the rules and some sonvenience methods.
+We will then successively inherit from it to add the rules and some convenience methods.

 We set the following encoding conventions:
  - :code:`0` is South, :code:`1` is North,